-10. You Don’t Need Fancy Gear for Dragonfly Pictures
+10. Dragonfly Photography: You Don’t Need Fancy Gear

 To get great results, you need a good lens.
 The best lens for dragonfly pictures is a tele-macro.
 Anywhere from 100 to 150mm is a great choice.